contact@consultdmw.com

 In their projects spreadsheet, the client required start and finish dates for each of their projects.
 For testing, they certainly didn't want to input those dates manually.

-In Fill Cells with Random Numbers I’ve presented a macro for filling cells with random numbers, but what my client required was an Excel formula to do the job.
-I’ll build up to that particular formula by introducing Excel’s RAND, RANDBETWEEN and DATE functions.
+In Fill Cells with Random Numbers I've presented a macro for filling cells with random numbers, but what my client required was an Excel formula to do the job.

 Excel's RAND Function

 The RAND function has been with Excel since its year dot.
-Input this formula in to a cell and Excel returns a positive decimal number greater than, or equal to, zero and less than one.
+Input this formula into a cell and Excel returns a positive decimal number greater than, or equal to, zero and less than one.

 =RAND()